Getting a good night's sleep

-It’s not unusual to have trouble sleeping as we get older because our sleeping patterns naturally change.
-This means that many of us struggle to get to sleep - or stay asleep - leaving us tired and grumpy the following day.
+Our sleeping patterns naturally change as we get older, so it’s not unusual to have trouble sleeping.
+This means that many of us can struggle to get to sleep or stay asleep, leaving us tired and grumpy the following day.

 - Difficulty falling asleep

 - Feeling tired, irritable and having trouble concentrating during the day

 Insomnia is more common in women than men, and tends to increase with age.